sc-ventures/cloudbreak-documentation/docs/index.md

 ### Primary Use Cases

-Cloudbreak allows you to create, manage, and monitor your clusters on your chosen cloud platform:
+Cloudbreak allows you to create, manage, and monitor your HDP and HDF clusters on your chosen cloud platform:

 * Dynamically deploy, configure, and manage clusters on public and private clouds (AWS, Azure, Google Cloud, OpenmStack).
 * Use automated scaling to seamlessly manage elasticity requirements as cluster workloads change.
 * Secure your cluster by enabling Kerberos.

+### Default Cluster Configurations

+Cloudbreak includes default cluster configurations (in the form of bleuprints) and supports using your own custom cluster configurations (in the form of custom blueprints).

+The following default cluster configurations are available:

+{!docs/common/cluster-configs.md!}

 ### Architecture